Lesser Known Social Media Platforms You Should Know About

 First we learn what is new and special about each social network, and how it’s going to be the next big thing.
 After the waters are tested, we then figure out how to exploit the platform for marketing purposes.
 The users are the core of every social media platform and every marketer and advertiser is trying to get their bite.
 The problem is that the very fact that social media is driven by the masses—the users, and not the advertisers.
 If the platform proves unsuitable for businesses and brands to utilize, then their efforts are wasted.
-Here we will break down some of the new and noteworthy social media platforms out there, and hopefully we will guide you into finding where your time and effort will be best spent.
+Here we will break down some of the new and noteworthy platforms out there, and hopefully we will guide you into finding where your time and effort will be best spent.

-“Ello is a simple, beautiful, and ad-free social network created by a small group of artists and designers.
+According to its creators, “Ello is a simple, beautiful, and ad-free social network created by a small group of artists and designers.
 We originally built Ello as a private social network.
 Over time, so many people wanted to join Ello that we built a public version of Ello for everyone to use.”
 Ello is a sleek, minimalistic site that boasts its status as a private, invite only (but inevitably to become public) network for artist and designers.
 It attracts the users that want to be ahead of the curve.
 The user that wants to claim that they were there before it “got popular”.
 But under the surface, what is it that sets Ello apart besides being cool and elite?

 Ello promises that it is ad-free and does not sell the information of its users—and always will be.
 Essentially it wants to be what Facebook isn’t, and wants to draw in former Facebook users that are sick of their personal information being capitalized on.
 So since as a business you can’t place ads on Ello, is there any reason to bother with it?
 Well, first of all, it has been shown that early adopters of social media platforms fare better than those who join later on.
 Secondly, who knows how long Ello will actually be able to stay afloat without selling ads?
 Business Insider found that this is true and that it isn’t just about being the most clever and engaging, it’s about getting there early and “keeping the lights on” when you want a large following.
 This is one reason for brands to adopt any social media network early.
 Join Ello if you think tech savvy artists, designers and hipsters are the audience you want to target.
 You won’t have much to lose by at least setting up a profile and claiming your space.